Kodeden/continued-curriculum/testing-contacts/cypress.md

 }).as("createContact");
 ```

+## Additional Reading

+This is a list of [*anti-patterns*](https://docs.cypress.io/guides/references/best-practices#Organizing-Tests-Logging-In-Controlling-State) from the Cypress team.

 ## Challenge

 Finish up the testing with Cypress.
 Do the `PUT` and `DELETE`.
 Again, you only need to test the outgoing request, not the rendering of the data.
 That was already covered by React Testing Library and even our Cypress Testing.